-Daniel Radcliffe's Story About Abusing Alcohol As A Teen To Deal With 'Potter' Fame Is Sad
+Daniel Radcliffe Opened Up About Abusing Alcohol As A Teen To Cope With His Extreme Fame

 One of the special things about my life is that I grew up with the world's most famous wizard.
 When Harry Potter was 11 years old and received his letter to Hogwarts, I was 11 years old pouring over his story.
 I, cherish Harry Potter, Ron Weasley, and Hermione Granger as my friends and heroes.
 Like many millennials, it's hard to wrap my mind around the fact that actor Daniel Radcliffe might have had a different relationship with his famous counterpart than so many of us reading about him and watching the movies based on the iconic magical story at home.
 Daniel Radcliffe's story about abusing alcohol as a teen is a stark juxtaposition from how his fans know him — as a scrappy broom-flying Gryffindor with a heart of gold.
 Listening to Radcliffe talk about the struggles of fame as a young person in Hollywood is emotional, but fans will be relieved to know he's doing so well today.
 His perspective on his childhood and role as Harry Potter is very wise.